Redshirt (video game): Development

 Mitu Khandaker, the lead developer of the game, had been interested in the dynamics that social networks and games that emulated social behavior presented.
 Mitu had previously worked for a social media start-up, which had helped to inspire her work on Redshirt.
 She pitched the idea of a fake social network that was full of non-playable characters to Positech Games, who supported the idea but asked her to add a sci-fi theme to the work.
 She intentionally called the game a "disempowerment fantasy", focusing players on the banality of the future instead of presenting powerful opportunities to players.
 Red Dwarf was a large influence in the tone of the game, along with Star Trek references and social media in general.
 Mitu stressed in an interview that the game was designed to show how social networks use people as resources instead of highlighting them as people.

 Reception

 In a review for IGN, Rowan Kaiser felt that Redshirt was a "generally successful experiment in social simulation", but noted that there were some glitches (although they also commended the developer for quickly patching them).
-GameSpot's Britton Peele was more negative, noting that the game became repetitive, although commending the game for being an apt parody.
+GameSpots Britton Peele was more negative, noting that the game became repetitive, although commending the game for being an apt parody.